Secret tapes in racially tinged police scandal may revive difficult time for Buttigieg

 The issue arose by accident after a former detective set up an automatic recording system on his office phone that continued to record officers after he left.

-But Boykin and the communications director ended up being punished because the mayor's office believed that the recordings violated laws that require at least one party to consent to being recorded on a phone call — a position strongly endorsed by the officers recorded on the calls.
+But Boykins and the communications director ended up being punished because the mayor's office said that the recordings violated laws that require at least one party to consent to being recorded on a phone call — a position strongly endorsed by the officers recorded on the calls.

-But the Common Council, which wants the tapes to be made public, claims there was "implied consent" among police officers because everyone knew the police department records calls.
+But the Common Council, which wants the tapes to be made public, claims there was "implied consent" among police officers because everyone knows the police department records calls.

-While the recorded calls do not relate directly to Buttigieg, they could revive one of the more painful chapters of his tenure as mayor and raise questions about race and justice in Buttigieg's South Bend.
+While the recorded calls do not relate directly to Buttigieg, they could revive questions about race and justice in South Bend.

-The mayor's office declined to comment on pending litigation and Buttigieg's campaign did not respond to a request for comment.
+The mayor's office declined to comment on the pending litigation, and Buttigieg's campaign did not respond to a request for comment.